15 House Cleaning Tips to Keep Your Home Spotless… Even with Kids & Pets!

 - Host a yard sale.
 Ask neighbors if they want to join, don’t forget to check and see if you need a permit.

 - Clear out old, unused electronics.
-By reselling or recycling electronics, you’ll be freeing up space in your home for the ones you actually use and you’ll likely make some cash too!
+Once you know how to recycle electronics, you’ll be freeing up space in your home for the ones you actually use.
+Did you know you can recycle electronics for cash too?